 GDScript Formatter: The fast formatter for Godot 4

-We've built a new code formatter for GDScript, written in Rust, that's fast and easy to use: GDScript Formatter.
-This formatter formats files in up to a couple dozen milliseconds on a mid-range laptop, which means your code gets formatted almost instantly.
+We've built a fast and easy to use code formatter for GDScript: GDScript Formatter.
+This formatter formats files in up to a few milliseconds on a mid-range laptop, which means your code gets formatted instantly.

-The formatter handles all the core formatting you expect: consistent spacing, indentation, and good vertical spacing between functions and classes, all according to the official GDScript style guide.
+The formatter handles all the core formatting you expect: consistent spacing, indentation, automatic wrapping of long lines, and good vertical spacing between functions and classes, all according to the official GDScript style guide.

 It can optionally also reorder your code to match the style guide, moving all the signals and variables at the top, then built-in Godot methods, then public and private methods, and so on.